 Speak With Your Local VA Office

-You may also call your regional VA office, and they’ll be able to walk you through the process.
-In fact, your local office might be able to mail you a physical copy of your benefits letter if you aren’t able to access your account information online.
+You can call your regional VA office to have someone walk you through the process.
+In fact, your local office may be able to mail you a physical copy of your benefit letter if you can’t access your account information online.

-Submitting A Claim For A VA Benefits Letter
+How To Submit A Claim For A VA Benefit Letter

-If you have not yet applied for disability, and are looking to use your VA loan benefits, you’ll need to have an approval from the VA before you can receive your benefit.
+If you have not yet applied for disability and are looking to take advantage of your VA loan benefits, you’ll need to get approval from the VA beforehand.

 - 3 years of tax returns

-If you have already been receiving benefits and need a copy of the awards letter, remember, go to eBenefits and you can download all of your documents and approvals there.
-Or if you prefer to talk it over with a person, call your local regional VA office and they can help you.
+If you are already receiving benefits and need a copy of your award letter, go to eBenefits to download all your documents and approvals.
+If you prefer speaking to someone, call the regional VA office near you, and they can help.

 What Your VA Disability Letter Will Include